Westphalian Dachsbracke

 Suitable accessories

-– House, preferably with garden: The Westphalian Dachsbracke needs to be moved and exercised.
-It often helps to have a garden where you can integrate brainteasers with the help of treats or where she can romp extensively.
+- House, preferably with a garden: The Westphalian Dachsbracke needs exercise and something to do.
+A garden in which you can incorporate brain teasers with treats or where they can run around extensively often helps.

-– Rural environment: In order to be able to serve the extensive urge to move, a home in a rural environment is more suitable than an apartment in the middle of the city.
+- Rural surroundings: A home in rural surroundings is more suitable than an apartment in the middle of the city to satisfy the urge to move around.

-– Understanding neighbors: It is in the blood of this breed to hunt.
+- Understanding neighbors: Hunting is in the blood of this breed.
 It indicates noises or game with sounds.
-However, it does not distinguish between actual game and the neighbors.
-This can quickly become disturbing.
+However, it does not differentiate between actual game and neighbors.
+This can quickly become annoying.

 Origin & History

-The Westphalian Dachsbracke belongs to the Swiss lowland dogs.
-It was bred at the end of the 19th century from German Bracken and Steinbracken.
-Here it was used especially for hunting in smaller hunting areas, where its ancestors had problems because of their size.
-However, one reads in records as early as the 16th century of dogs that closely resemble the Badger Bracke in description.
-At that time, these were used because of their
+The Westphalian Dachsbracke belongs to the Swiss Lowland Dogs.
+It was bred at the end of the 19th century from German Hounds and Steinbracken.
+Here it was used especially for hunting in smaller hunting grounds, where its ancestors had problems due to their size.

-- Loud hunting: rummaging for rabbit, hare and fox
+- Lautjagd: rummage hunt for rabbit, hare and fox

-- Drive and bolt hunts: cloven-hoofed game, roe deer
+- driven and rummage hunting: cloven-hoofed game, roe deer

 The Westphalian Dachsbracke breed is generally considered to be endangered because the breeding base is very small.